purrlab/purrlab.github.io/_people/raumanns.md

 position: PhD
 email: ralr@itu.dk
 themes: [Multi-Task, Crowdsourcing, Bias]
 description: Ralf Raumanns is a software engineer and data scientist with nearly 20 years of experience in R&D and medical applications at Philips and Maastricht University.
-He lectures at Fontys University Venlo and does PhD research TU/e Eindhoven, and ITU Copenhagen, focusing on deep learning and fairness in medical diagnostics.
+He lectures at Fontys University Venlo and does PhD research at TU/e Eindhoven, and ITU Copenhagen, focusing on deep learning and fairness in medical diagnostics.
 He earned his Bachelor's degree in Computer Science and Master's degree in Data Science from Maastricht University.
 ---

 References